 • hot water kettle with free coffee and tea service

-• free high-speed WiFi internet in every room and on our terrace
+• free high-speed WiFi internet in every room and on our river terrace

 • refrigerator and mini-bar